automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sinotyrannus.md

 # Sinotyrannus
-## Description: This "Chinese tyrant" was an ancient ancestor of tyrannosaurs.
+## This "Chinese tyrant" was an ancient ancestor of tyrannosaurs.